semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 @## Description

-> 💡 This component is one of the components that displays the download and reaction to user actions in the interface.
+> 💡 This component is one of the components that displays interface's reaction to user actions in the interface.
 For general rules on such components, see the [Loading patterns](/patterns/loading-states/).

 **Skeleton** is a component for displaying the structure of a widget and/or a page during their initial loading.
-Skeletons are needed to form user's mental map about data being loaded.
+Skeleton is needed to form user's mental map about the data being loaded.

-The "bone" is an element of the skeleton.

-### Distinctive features
+### When to use Skeleton

-- It is used if the content is loading from 0 to 5 seconds.
-If it takes more time, it is used in combination with [ProgressBar](/components/progress-bar/).
+- If the content is loading from 0 to 5 seconds.
+If it takes more time, use it in combination with [ProgressBar](/components/progress-bar/).
-- Several skeletons can be shown simultaneously or asynchronously when loading each new element.
-- It is used when the number and approximate layout of elements are known in advance.
+- When the number and approximate layout of elements are known in advance.

+Several skeletons can be shown simultaneously or asynchronously while initial loading of the elements.

 @## Themes

-The skeletons has [two themes](/components/skeleton/skeleton-api/), namely, `dark` and `invert` for use on a light and dark/colored background, respectively.
+Skeleton has [two themes](/components/skeleton/skeleton-api/): `dark` and `invert` — for using on light and dark/colored backgrounds, respectively.

-All skeleton “bones” have `border-radius of 4px;`.
+All skeleton “bones” have `border-radius` of 4px.

 | Theme  | Appearance example                     | Styles                              |
 | ------ | -------------------------------------- | ----------------------------------- |